rungulus/rung9k/README.md

 - mutes decay after 6 hours
 - monitors posts for specific reactions, and if a user gets over 5 it bans them (from the channel only!)

+### you should probably remove the bot's read permissions from other channels for now, i forgot to add checking so if they get 5 reactions in any channel it will ban them from that

 ### [click here for an r9k explainer](https://blog.xkcd.com/2008/01/14/robot9000-and-xkcd-signal-attacking-noise-in-chat/)

 ## installing